 This is a premiere executive development experience created to meet the needs of those in senior leadership roles who are committed to investing in personal growth and development.

 Membership fees can be paid annually, or monthly by automatic credit card debit.
-New for 2016!
 Those who pay annually will receive a $100 scholarship that can be applied to one of the following CLA leadership training experiences: The Outcomes Conference, Outcomes365, Outcomes Academy - Online, or Registration for the CCNL Program.

 Fill out an application to be considered for membership: